gabeochoa/pharmasea/README.md

     - Cash Register
         - multiple lines per register
         - People at register dont lose patience
+            - Or maybe lose patience when not floating still and regenerate a little bit on snapping
     - Conveyer belts or tractor beam
     - Phone will ring from doctor with prescription information
         - (Include key bindings for picking up the phone)